chaudharikeyur/TravelWebsite/README.md

 # TravelWebsite
 Created frontend using html , css and backend using php and phpMyadmin.
-Interface only takes input through user and inserts into mysql database.
+Interface takes input through user and fill into mysql database.